 From time to time development is carried out without the necessary permission.

-Either people are unaware of the need for planning permission, or they are willing to take a chance by not obtaining planning permission to keep the costs down and reduce the waiting time.
-The Local Planning Authority may decide to take enforcement action when they become aware of the development.
-The process often starts with the Local Planning Authority serving a Planning Contravention Notice to find out more information about the development and who owns this land.
-This may then be followed by the service of an enforcement notice.
-An enforcement notice will set out the alleged breach of planning control; the works that you need to complete in order to remedy the breach; and the timescale in which you need to complete the works.
-Failure to comply with an enforcement notice is a criminal offence and so it is important to take early advice if you receive an enforcement notice.
-There is a right of appeal against the notice.
+Sometimes people are unaware, or uncertain, of the need for planning permission.
+If they think that development has been carried out without the necessary permission the local planning authority may decide to take enforcement action.
+The process often starts with the local planning authority serving a planning contravention notice to find out more information about the development and who owns this land.
+This may then be followed by the service of an enforcement or breach of condition notice.
+The notice will set out the alleged breach of planning control; what you need to do in order to remedy the breach; and the timescale within which this must be done.
+Failure to comply with these notices is a criminal offence and so it is important to take early advice if you receive a planning contravention, breach of condition notice or enforcement notice.